Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Parenting time (also called visitation) may be equal or primarily to one parent.

-Losing custody of a child generally means loss of joint legal and/or physical custody.
+Losing custody generally means losing joint legal and/or physical custody.
 In addition, visitation may become limited or supervised.

 A very common reason to lose custody of a child is child abuse.